-No-shows: Anyone scheduled to use the MMRL facilities is expected to do so at the assigned time.
+Anyone scheduled to use the MMRL facilities is expected to do so at the assigned time.
 If one cannot come to the MMRL or the sample is not ready, he/she contact the EM staff in advance to cancel the schedule.
-Repeatedly does not use the microscope at an assigned time, privileges for use of the MMRL facilities will be restricted during the week.
+Repeatedly missing your appointed time for using the equipment may lead to privileges for use of the MMRL facilities to be restricted during the week.

 Non-payment of charges may result in loss of privileges in the MMRL until payment is made.